Skip to content

 The Query Builder tab stays open so you can refine and re-run.

-Click Save to save the query builder state to your Favorites panel:
+Click Save to Library to save the query builder state to your Library panel:

-- First save — Prompts for a name, then stores the full visual state (tables, joins, filters, columns, positions) along with the generated SQL
+• First save — Prompts for a name and scope (Project or Personal), then stores the full visual state (tables, joins, filters, columns, positions) along with the generated SQL

-- Subsequent saves — Overwrites the saved favorite silently (no prompt)
+• Subsequent saves — Updates the saved item silently (no prompt)

-- Save As — Click the dropdown arrow next to Save to create a copy with a new name
+• Save As New — Creates a copy with a new name

-Opening a saved query builder from Favorites restores the full visual state — table positions, joins, column selections, filters, and all configuration.
-If the query builder is already open, clicking the favorite reveals the existing tab instead of opening a duplicate.
+Opening a saved query builder from the Library restores the full visual state — table positions, joins, column selections, filters, and all configuration.
+If the query builder is already open, clicking the saved item reveals the existing tab instead of opening a duplicate.

 Click Open in Editor to copy the generated SQL into a new SQL Editor tab bound to the same connection.
 This is useful when you want to hand-edit the query or save it as a .sql file.